Following in the footsteps of the Acadians in New Brunswick: Culture, history and travel tips

 The expulsion of the Acadians

-So, the site looks back on an uninterrupted Acadian history and became the birthplace of the Acadian Renaissance, which 1864 began with the opening of College St. Joseph, one of the founding colleges of the University of Moncton.
-It was the first time that French-language instruction was offered at a higher education institution in the Atlantic Canada.
-1881 hosted the first Acadian National Assembly.
-1966 merged the college with the University of Moncton.
-Since then, the building has been a museum in which both the history of deportation and - and this is the interesting thing about it - the development of the modern Acadian self-image and self-confidence since the end of the 19.
-Century is shown.
+The first Acadian National Assembly was held here in 1881.
+In 1966, the college merged with the University of Moncton.
+Since then, the building has been a museum that shows both the history of the deportation and - and this is the interesting thing - the development of modern Acadian self-image and self-confidence since the end of the 19th century.

 Flag of Akadia